NeXt-Warning-System/documentation/xws-contact-web/research/registering for warnings using locations.md

 ## Benefits

 * This approach is simple for the user – most users are likely to know the area they want to know about.
 During contact first user testing, a majority of users selected a location over a specific property
-* This approach is futureproof – underlying changes to any TAs are automatically picked up.
+* This approach is future proof – underlying changes to any TAs are automatically picked up.
 If we add a new TA, they automatically receive any flood warnings sent to it.
 If we remove a TA, they no longer receive that message.
 There is no maintenance for the user or for Organisation.
 * This approach is  quick for the user - they can sign up for one location and that’s it.
 They can of course sign up for multiple locations if they wish
 * If a user choses to register a property that cannot currently receive a flood warning service, we can match the address to available wider locations and suggest they sign up for one those areas instead